mandeep-rana/colx585_group6/milestone_2/Project_Proposal.md

 **Audio Quality :** We have listened to audio quality of few files and there was not any noise issues.

-**language model :** We will not be using any language model to enhance our model's performace due to time constraint at the end of pipeline
+**Language model :** We will not be using any language model to enhance our model's performace due to time constraint at the end of pipeline

 **Pre-processing of Transcriptions :** We cleaned the data using the regex.